slangenbach/notes/introduction_to_langgraph.md

 - Use state of node to reason about it
 - Use reducer function, e.g. `add` from operator or LangGraph's `add_messages`, to add messages to list of messages.
   Alternatively, use `MessageState` class to define state - it uses `add_message` under the hood
-- To add a message, i.e. a system message, to the state, simply wrap it in a list and add it with `state["messages"]`
+- To add a message, i.e. a system message, to the state, simply wrap it in a list and add it to `state["messages"]`
 - Use custom reducers to handle edge cases
 - Pass ids to messages in order to overwrite or delete them
 - Use `MemorySaver` to persist graph state (not required when using LangGraph Studio)